Kotambail-Hegde/Masquerade-Emulator/README.md

 * GBC supports GB mode
 * GB / GBC passes Tom Harte's CPU test including cycles (both official and un-official opcodes)
 * GB / GBC passes all of the Blargg tests except few Wave-RAM tests
-* GB / GBC passes most of the Moon Eye tests
+* GB / GBC passes most of the Moon Eye tests (some of the PPU tests fail with few T cycles differences)
 * GB / GBC passes DMG Aging Catridge test
 * GB / GBC passes the RTC (rtc3test) test
 * GB / GBC passes all of the scribbltests tests except for few nops in statcount
 * GB / GBC passes the TurtleTests
 * GB / GBC passes mbc3-tester for both MBC3 and MBC30
-* GBC is able to play a slightly glitchy version of mezase.gbc :sweat_smile:
+* GBC is able to play a glitchy version of mezase.gbc :sweat_smile:
 * GB has options for different palettes (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * NES supports NROM, MMC1, UxROM (002), CNROM, MMC3, AxROM and GxROM
 * NES supports Zapper in Port 2 (using mouse clicks)